Slackadays/Clipboard/README.md

 ```sh
 $ echo "Foobar" | cb cut
 ```
-Note: Cutting piped in data is the same as copying, except that Clipboard will delete all content after you paste it somewhere.
+Note: Cutting piped in data is the same as copying, except that CB will delete all content after you paste it somewhere.

 Cut text directly.
 ```sh